The Return of Dogtanian: Television film

 In 1995, BRB Internacional released a television film edited from the series entitled Dogtanian: One For All and All For One, with completely different voice actors and a few name changes from the original series.

 Home media

 DVD releases

-This series was only released as a box-set and not as individual volumes.
+The Return of Dogtanian was only released as a box-set and not as individual volumes.
 There are 4 disks in the set.
 Unlike the first series which is in Region 0 format, the second series was released in Region 2 format.
-The DVD of the TV movie was also released in Region 0.
+The DVD of the TV film was also released in Region 0.